 The iPhone SE’s hardware is holding up and the device’s software continues to perform at a high level.
-The device received 50+ new emoji characters thanks to iOS 11.1 and Apple Pay Cash thanks to iOS 11.2.
-It also stands to benefit from Apple’s upcoming iOS 11.4 update.
+The device’s also received 50+ new emoji characters thanks to iOS 11.1, Apple Pay Cash thanks to iOS 11.2, and Messages in iCloud thanks to Apple’s iOS 11.4 update.

 iPhone SE 2 Rumors

 A second iPhone SE 2 release date rumor from Taiwan’s Economic Daily News emerged in late November.
-According to the publication’s sources, Apple’s planning to release a new iPhone SE in the first half of 2018 and it will assembled by Wistron at its factory in Bengaluru, India.
+According to the publication’s sources, Apple was planning to release a new iPhone SE in the first half of 2018 and it would be assembled by Wistron at its factory in Bengaluru, India.

 Since then, we’ve seen several other iPhone SE 2 rumors emerge:

 - Taiwanese market research firm TrendForce backed up these claims with a report stating that Apple is indeed working on a new iPhone SE for the first half of the year.

 - Another rumor, from tekz24.com, claims the iPhone SE 2 design will borrow elements from the iPhone 8, iPhone 8 Plus, and the iPhone X.